Listen To This Article

 It does not matter how a brand sees consumers.
 It matters how consumers see the brand.
 The brain becomes fascinated by something, and for branding products that means finding the right messaging to create the fascination or intense focus.
 Marketing messages should make consumers anticipate and connect with the brand's emotions and values.
 They must make consumers fascinated for some reason.
 Understanding the Languages of Fascination to create focus is a first step because the adjectives drive the right messaging and tactics.
 It is a planning process that leads to creative ideas that make consumers feel an emotional connection to the brand’s message.

 In the original book Fascinate, Sally Hogshead described the seven ways brands can fascinate people.
 She explains that she explored the “why” but not the “how” of captivation of brands by people and ideas.
 This rewrite of the original book goes deeper into the branding algorithm, the formula for solving a problem with predictable steps.
-Hogswortth’s algorithm is a template for creating ideas and fascinating customers to move them to action.
+Hogshead’s algorithm is a template for creating ideas and fascinating customers to move them to action.

 Hogshead defines fascination as a “positive force of attraction that allows you to make sure your message is heard and remembered.”
-When fascinated, you experience spellbinding focus, lose track of time and the surrounding world and are completely focused on a person or message.
+When fascinated, you experience spellbinding focus, lose track of time and the surrounding world is completely focused on a person or message.
 After conducting a special study on fascination, the research found that brands need to help customers feel more fascinating to others and people want to feel fascinated by a product or experience.
 The conclusion was that companies will add more value and become more competitively effective by identifying and applying their plan for persuasion.
 It is a different take on a similar strategy discussed in the book They Ask You Answer in which the goal is to attract customers by offering useful targeted content that persuades, rather than pushes products in a heavy-hitting manner.

 It comes down to the fact that people buy particular brands because they are buying more than the product.
 They are buying an experience.
 The law of perception (law 4) in the book The 22 Immutable Laws of Marketing presents the same concept.
 Marketing is mostly about how people perceive products and not about the product itself.
 People who buy the terrible tasting Jägermeister shot, especially a group of people, are not buying a drink.
 They are buying something different that announces things are going to get more exciting.
 It is a brand promise and a fascinating quality.
 In advertising, communication around the brand qualities that make them fascinating enable stronger competition.